-Plus, even where there aren’t outright mistakes, there could be formatting issues that cause data to get calculated differently, or not at all, by the tools you use.
+Plus, even where there aren’t outright mistakes, there could be formatting issues that cause data to get calculated differently, or excluded from calculations altogether, by the tools you use.
 Basically, data mistakes can cause huge problems for your company.

 But data scrubbing gives you a way to root out all of those mistakes and save yourself countless amounts of trouble.

 There are several types of mistakes you can use data scrubbing to fix.
-Here are a few of the most common ones:
+Some examples of the issues you can correct with data scrubbing include:

 There are potentially other types of data discrepancies out there in addition to those listed above.
 With those sorts of issues hiding in your databases and spreadsheets, it’s definitely worth taking the time to purge those issues and improve the reliability of your data.

 Odds are, your company has a vast amount of data to deal with.
 Given that fact, manually sorting through every single data entry would be an enormous pain.
-Thankfully, not everything has to be done manually.
+Thankfully, there’s no need to do everything manually.

-There are several different data scrubbing tools you can find online which can automate a decent bit of the process.
+You’ll find several different data scrubbing tools online that can automate a decent bit of the process.
 Here are three of the best data scrubbing tools out there!

 OpenRefine is a free, open-source tool for cleaning and altering data.
-Not only can it help you peruse your data for mistakes, but you can also use it to edit existing data as needed, changing names and adding additional elements.
+You can use it to peruse your data for mistakes and edit existing data as needed, changing names and adding additional elements.

-Another useful feature of OpenRefine is that it can translate numbers into numerical data.
-Often, numerical data is simply translated as text rather than being specifically recognized by your tools as numerical data that can be used in charts and whatnot.
+Another valuable OpenRefine feature is that it can translate numbers into numerical data.
+Often, tools translate numerical data as text rather than your tools recognizing it as numerical data that you can use in charts and spreadsheets.
 OpenRefine can identify numbers separately from other text, though.

-Winpure is another useful data scrubbing tool, one of the more popular ones available.
+Winpure is another useful data scrubbing tool and one of the more popular ones available.
 The great thing about Winpure is its flexibility.
-It can work with a wide variety of programs and software, from Excel spreadsheets to advanced databases.
+It can work with various programs and software, from Excel spreadsheets to advanced databases.

 You can use Winpure to scrub data or to do lighter data cleanings.
 Another helpful feature of Winpure is that it can manage data across multiple languages.
 So, if you operate in languages other than English, Winpure has you covered.